 We lived right next door to HJ Hull of Hull, Hull, and Hull.
 Straight across the street were the Rices, and two bankers who actually owned the First National Bank of Wallace.
 The next block down had Dr. Fitzgerald, Dr. Dyer, and other mining executives.
 One block up had Dr. Ellis and Henry L Day of Day Mines.
 Yes, indeed, we had arrived.

 OK, we were not rich by any stretch of the imagination.
 My Dad was a miner.
-So, what we're nestled between all of these rich folks?
+So, what we doing nestled between all of these rich folks?
 Well, you see, my Dad wanted to give us a home that we would be proud of, and what a home it was!
 No, it was not like the glass mansions of today, it was old, very, very old, but oh so full of charm and personality.
-We had four bedrooms, a full kitchen, an old fashioned pantry with actual flour and vegetable bins, a dining room, a living room, french doors, two bathrooms, and an elegant staircase with a rich wood banister that lead to the bedrooms on the second floor.
+We had four bedrooms, a full kitchen, an old-fashioned pantry with actual flour and vegetable bins, a dining room, a living room, french doors, two bathrooms, and an elegant staircase with a rich wood banister that lead to the bedrooms on the second floor.
 We had to pay a king's ransom to purchase it.
-Dad paid a whole $9,500.00 for it !
-Recently, I saw it listed for $275,000!
-Wow, how that old wood must have grown in value!
+Dad paid a whole $9,500.00.Try to buy even a garage for that price in today's market!

 For you see, we had a home, not a house.